 I love print.
-Love colors and branding and getting your print work just perfect.
+Love colors, branding and getting your print work just perfect.
 Magazines, menus, ads, brochures, pocket folders, text books, and billboards.
 Just click on a gallery to view it larger.

 Print design, a subset of graphic design, is a form of visual communication used to convey information to an audience through intentional aesthetic design printed on a tangible surface, designed to be printed on paper, as opposed to presented on a digital platform.
 Copywriting, typography, photos, design and the all important step of proofing are all part of print work.

-It is important to use a designer that has print experience and understands how to get a product or ad to press and how a traditional printing press works!
+It is important to use a designer that has print experience, understands how to get a product or ad to press and knows how a traditional printing press works!
 So many younger artists are digital and have never even been on a press check before!

 Collateral design is printed material used to provide information about your business and give it an image.
 This includes anything with a company’s logo on it to establish a visual brand.
 Cohesiveness and consistency are imperative in this process.